jo/git-relax/README.md

 # Git Relax
 For all the gitlovers 'round here, you offline sync evangelists, text enthusiasts.
 This is for you.

 CouchDB is the tool of choice for synchronizing structured data.
-But when it comes to plaintext management, nothing can beat Git.
+But when it comes to plaintext change management, nothing can beat Git.
 Lets have them both.
 And a changes feed for Git.

 What we will get with Git Relax is: